Work from home jobs are abundant, but finding well-paying and legitimate work at home jobs isn’t always easy.

 The only thing I do regularly is keep my resume updated and add the latest positions and companies I’m working with.
-Then every few days I log into the LI app on my phone and check the messages received, as well as requests, from people to join my network.
-Usually I have 1-2 messages from potential clients who are looking to work with me.
+Then every few days I log into the LinkedIn app and check the messages received, as well as requests, from people to join my network.

-There’s a wealth of information inside private Facebook groups, and usually you’ll come across someone who needs the help and expertise you can provide as a freelancer.
+There’s a wealth of information inside private Facebook groups and Facebook Lives make you more relateable and knowledgeable.
+You’ll usually come across someone who needs the help and expertise you can provide as a work at home professional.

 While the ProBlogger job board is a bit more like a traditional job board, where you have to scroll through listings to find the right gig and then follow the instructions to apply, it has an awesome reputation for offering excellent gigs.

 I’ve personally found several well-paying gigs throughout the years, specifically in the editing or social media management industry.
 You can connect with some really cool clients and the best part is that the ProBlogger job board is free for freelancers.

 Since using these sites I’ve worked with many well-known clients and have been paid as much as $1,200 for one article.
 Now I earn an average of $600 per assignment.